Los Angeles FC: 2025 season

-Steve Cherundolo, current coach of LAFC.
+Steve Cherundolo, coach of LAFC from January 3, 2022 to December 1, 2025.

 With the 2025, the club acquired Jeremy Ebobisse, Yaw Yeboah, Mark Delgado, and Nkosi Tafari.
 The club signed Igor Jesus and Artem Smolyakov while acquiring Odin Thiago Holm from Celtic and Cengiz Ünder from Fenerbahçe on loan.
 It was in response to the departures of Jesús Murillo, Ilie Sánchez, Mateusz Bogusz, Cristian Olivera, Kei Kamara, Eduard Atuesta, and Lewis O'Brien.

 Los Angeles FC qualified for the 2025 CONCACAF Champions Cup defeating the Colorado Rapids in Round 1 and the Columbus Crew in the Round of 16.
 Los Angeles FC would then advance to the quarter-finals and face Inter Miami.
 In first leg, Los Angeles FC would win 1–0 but would lose to Inter Miami in the second leg 3–1 with an aggregate of 3–2 thus eliminating LAFC from the tournament.
 On April 18, 2025, Los Angeles FC announced that head coach Steve Cherundolo would step down after the 2025 season for personal reasons.
 Faced with being eliminated from the 2025 CONCACAF Champions Cup, having a 4–1–4 record and a low goal difference, LAFC acquired midfielder Frankie Amaya and Ryan Raposo.

 On August 6, Los Angeles FC signed Korean star Son Heung-min from Tottenham Hotspur for a MLS transfer record of $26.5 million.

 FIFA Club World Cup 2025

-On March 21, 2025, the FIFA Appeals Committee ruled that Club Leon which had won the 2023 CONCACAF Champions League, was removed from the FIFA Club World Cup 2025 due to having multi-club-ownership criteria conflicts along with CF Pachuca winners of the 2024 CONCACAF Champions Cup.
+On March 21, 2025, the FIFA Appeals Committee ruled that Club Leon which had won the 2023 CONCACAF Champions League, was removed from the FIFA Club World Cup 2025 due to having multi-club ownership criteria conflicts along with CF Pachuca winners of the 2024 CONCACAF Champions Cup.
 Both clubs are under the ownership of Grupo Pachuca.
 As a consequence, Club Leon's berth was vacant.
 Club Leon appealed to the Court of Arbitration for Sport but was unsuccessful.
 On May 16, 2025, FIFA announced a play-in game to determine the last berth to the FIFA Club World Cup 2025 between the 2023 CONCACAF Champions League runner-up LAFC and the top-ranked team of the 2024 Club World Cup Ranking by Confederation Club America to be played on May 31, 2025.
 LAFC would go on to win the match with 1-1 on regular time and 2-1 after extra time.
 LAFC thus was placed in Group D with Chelsea FC (England), Espérance Sportive de Tunis (Tunisia), and Flamengo (Brazil).